takumitesla/ccminer_installer/README.md

-ccminer installer for verus mining on android
+# ccminer installer for verus mining on android

+# How to install

 pkg update && pkg upgrade -y